ligato/docs/docs/user-guide/concepts.md

 The API calls can be split into two groups:

-- **resync** applies a given (full) configuration.
+- **Resync** applies a given (full) configuration.
 An existing configuration, if present, is replaced.
 It is applied at initialization, and following any system event resulting in an out-of-sync configuration.
 Recovering stale configuration options is impossible to determine locally, because for example, connectivity to the data store is temporarily lost.
+<br></br>
-- **data change** delivers incremental configuration changes.
+- **Data change** delivers incremental configuration changes.

-There are two Client v2 implementations:
+The two Client v2 implementations consist of the following:

-- **local client** runs inside the same process as the VPP agent and delivers configuration data through Go channels directly to the plugins.
+- **Local client** runs inside the same process as the VPP agent and delivers configuration data through Go channels directly to the plugins.
+<br></br>
-- **remote client** stores the configuration data in a data store using the given `keyval.broker`.
+- **Remote client** stores the configuration data in a data store using the given `keyval.broker`.

-A resync can also be triggered using the [agentctl config resync](agentctl.md#config) command, or by the [POST scheduler/downstream-resync](../api/api-kvs.md#downstream-resync) REST API.
+You can trigger a resync using the [agentctl config resync](agentctl.md#config) command, or by the [POST scheduler/downstream-resync](../api/api-kvs.md#downstream-resync) REST API.

-Incremental configuration updates can be applied using the [agentctl config update](agentctl.md#config) command.
+You can apply incremental configuration updates using the [agentctl config update](agentctl.md#config) command.

 ---